-The Act allows contractors in the screen industry to bargain collectively, bringing screen industry workers' representatives and producers' representatives to the table to bargain for minimum employment standards.
+The Screen Industry Workers Act 2022 (the Act) allows contractors in the screen industry to bargain collectively, bringing screen industry workers' representatives and engagers' representatives to the table to bargain collectively for minimum terms of work.

-Workers will no longer need to negotiate individually for minimum employment standards, but will still be able to negotiate individual terms based on skills and experience.
+Workers will still be able to negotiate individual terms based on skills and experience above any minimum terms set through collective bargaining.

-If parties encounter difficulties during bargaining for a screen industry collective contract, they can seek help from the Employment Relations Authority (Authority) to resolve their differences.
+If parties encounter difficulties during bargaining for a screen industry collective contract, they can seek help from the Authority to resolve their differences.
+The Authority can assist through:

 Parties can also go to the Authority to enforce terms and conditions of a collective contract and penalise those who breach contractual obligations.